-Anne "Kimchi" Hildebrand is an unlikely hiker, having been excused from PE during high school for spinal abnormalities.
+Anne "Kimchi" Hildebrand never expected to become a hiker, having been excused from PE during high school for spinal abnormalities.
 After learning to hike while living in Patagonia, and then living out of a Honda Civic in the US Southwest, she thought her big adventure was going to be a two week solo backpacking trip.
 Needless to say, that backpacking trip turned into the PCT, which turned into the CDT, the Te Araroa and part of the Camino (while pushing a wheelchair, the only hike where she gained upper-body strength).

 She's so grateful to the multitudes of people that go into making long-distance hiking a reality and hopes to positively add her small contribution to that work here at ALDHA-West.
 Her day job has been everything from teaching English in Korea's second-largest metropolis to nannying four boys in the Australian Outback.
 For now, she's working in HR at a San Francisco startup focused on public transit.
 No matter what she's doing, she wants to leave the earth a little better than she found it.

 I have a four year accounting degree and have spent over five years working in the public accounting industry.
 I took a sabbatical in 2018 and thruhiked the AT.
 I have been travelling around the world since then.
 In my spare time, I volunteered as bookkeeper/treasurer for a couple organizations over the last few years.
 I really appreciate what ALDHA-WEST does for the outdoor community and I would love to give back to the outdoors by assisting ALDHA-WEST in any way I can.

 Officer at Large